 I always use different fabrics for inside and outside, so you can't confuse them.
 My first masks were made from two layers of cotton, because it is cookable, breathable and available.
 In general, it's recommended to use very high thread counts (400-600) and no knit, jersey or stretch, as they're not very dense and may even split droplets into aerosols.

-Currently, I comply with the guidelines from WHO, CDC and others, who recommend material combinations such as (a) polyester, polycotton or silk as a moisture-repellent outer layer, (b) one or more layer of polypropylene, pellon, chiffon or silk as a mechanical filter in the middle and (c) cotton as a moisture-absorbing inner layer.
-The filter efficiency of specific materials can be looked up in many studies, f.e. by Konda, Smart Air Filters, Mask FAQ or FMVIZ.
+Currently, I comply with the guidelines from WHO, CDC and others, who recommend material combinations such as (a) polyester, polycotton or silk as a moisture-repellent outer layer, (b) one or more layer of polypropylene, pellon, chiffon or silk as mechanical filter in the middle and (c) cotton as a moisture-absorbing inner layer.
+The filter efficiency of specific materials can be looked up in studies, f.e. by MakerMask, Smart Air Filters, Hao et al or Mask FAQ.